 About this group

-Many insurers will refuse to cover people who have suffered from cancer and others will make people with medical conditions answer dozens of time-consuming and impersonal questions.
+Many insurers will refuse to cover people who have suffered from severe heart conditions and others will make people with medical conditions answer dozens of time-consuming and impersonal questions.

 Top questions answered by us

 How long do I need to be cancer free to qualify for standard travel insurance?